-By design, sUASs and remotely piloted aircraft do not have fully functional dual controls.
+By design, UAS and remotely piloted aircraft do not have fully functional dual controls.
 Flight control is accomplished through the use of a control box that communicates with the aircraft via radio communications.
 The FAA has previously approved exemptions for aircraft without fully functional dual controls.
-See Exemption Nos.5778K, 9862A, and 1109.

-The equivalent level of safety provided by the fact that neither a pilot nor passengers will be carried in the aircraft, the ability to control the sUAS via radio signals from the controller, and by the size and speed of the aircraft.
+See Exemption Nos.5778K & 9862A.
+The equivalent level of safety provided by the fact that neither a pilot nor passengers will be carried in the aircraft, the ability to control the UAS via radio signals from the controller, and by the size and speed of the aircraft.